-Join Gabriel Corbett for an in-depth discussion in this video Navigating the model, part of Up and Running with eDrawings.
+Join Gabriel Corbett for an in-depth discussion in this video Navigating the model, part of Learning eDrawings.

 eDrawings has many tools for reviewing, moving and presenting 3D CAD data or 2D drawings, The ribbon bar at the top of the screen contains the main navigation buttons.
 We have the ability to rotate, pan, zoom and section the model.
 These buttons are available in the ribbon, and additionally, some of these buttons are available as mouse buttons or commands.
 If we move down the middle mouse button, as a review, we can spin the model.
 We can zoom by scrolling in and out, and we can take a look at different items.
 For instance, if I want to see this component here, I can use the zoom to area.